AMReX-Combustion/PeleC/Docs/sphinx_doc/ebverification/C8/README.rst

-C7.
-Sod shock tube in rotated channel with AMR
+C8.
+Multi-species shock tube in a rotated channel with AMR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Case description